-Community events and activities: We are asking our community including our affiliated chapters to continue to host all their activities and meetings online, or in line with current guidance from the UK and devolved governments in Northern Ireland, Scotland and Wales.
+Member events and activities: We are asking our members, including our affiliated chapters, to continue to host all their activities and meetings online where possible, or in line with current guidance from the UK and devolved governments in Northern Ireland, Scotland and Wales.

 Workshops in schools: We are asking our outreach ambassadors to host all activities online, or in line with current guidance from the UK and devolved governments in Northern Ireland, Scotland and Wales.
 If you are permitted by the relevant guidance from the UK and devolved governments to deliver a workshop in person, please also follow the guidance specific to your local area and the school hosting the workshop.
 The workshop resources are all online available for teachers, parents and carers to download.

 If you are an Engineers Without Borders UK Chapter, we strongly encourage hosting an event or activity in a digital space as a first option.
 We have been pleased with how everyone has embraced reimagining collaborations over the last twelve months; adapting to new ways to host activities.